anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8721.jpg">
-   <figcaption>55mm expander plug which extends past the stem clamping zone for the top and bottom pinch bolts.</figcaption>
+   <figcaption>55 mm expander plug that extends past the stem clamping zone for the top and bottom pinch bolts.</figcaption>
 </figure>

 The area near the upper headset bearing is also highly loaded, but for a different reason.
 That area sees bending and bearing reaction loads as the fork transmits braking and road impacts into the head tube.
 The expander plug does not usually need to extend into the head tube itself.
 The more important requirement is that it supports the stem clamp area and that the spacer stack remains within the fork or frame manufacturer’s limit.